-- For all foliar techniques a buffer zone of reasonable size, generally 25-100 feet is maintained around active residential areas depending on site specifics.
-When herbicide treatment is required within these buffer zones for active residences, cut and stump treatment methods are used. - For active croplands including active orchards, low-volume hydraulic foliar techniques use buffer zones ranging from 0-25 feet.
-For high-volume hydraulic foliar applications, the buffer zone range is increased to 100 feet. - Low-volume backpack foliar and cut and stump treatment methods may be used right up to the edge of active cropland and orchards where appropriate.
-With the backpack method the applicator will stand and direct the application away from the crop or orchard area. - For active parks, schools, and athletic fields, the buffers zones for foliar applications range from 10-25 feet for low-volume backpack operations to 10-50 feet for low-volume hydraulic, and 25-100 feet for high-volume hydraulic foliar applications.
+For all foliar techniques a buffer zone is maintained around active residential areas depending on site specifics.
+When herbicide treatment is required within these buffer zones for active residences, cut and stump treatment methods are used.

+For active croplands including active orchards, low-volume hydraulic and high-volume hydraulic foliar applications require buffer zones.
+Low-volume backpack foliar and cut and stump treatment methods may be used right up to the edge of active cropland and orchards where appropriate.
+With the backpack method the applicator will stand and direct the application away from the crop or orchard area.

+For active parks, schools, and athletic fields, the buffers zones are required for foliar application including low-volume backpack operations, low-volume hydraulic, and high-volume hydraulic foliar applications.
 Note that no work may be completed on the property of public or private schools, or registered day care facilities without advance pre-notification under the NYS DEC pesticide notification regulations.

 All of the specific buffer zone applications are included in the individual application method descriptions later in this section.
 In all cases, National Grid may utilize greater distances when the Forester conducting the field inventory finds aesthetic, public, or environmental reasons to increase the size of a buffer zone.
-This procedure allows the Forester to consider site specifics like slope, rock outcrops, soil conditions, densities of vegetative ground cover, proximity to water, height and density of undesirables, wire security zone, type and location of crops, natural buffers, and any off right-of-way sensitive areas.
+This procedure allows the Forester to consider site specifics like slope, rock outcrops, soil conditions, densities of vegetative ground cover, proximity to water, height and density of undesirables, wire security zone, type and location of crops, natural buffer zones, and any off right-of-way sensitive areas.